Thenafi/facebook-bio-scraper/README.md

     wait  =  random.randint(20,  40)

 It's the delay between each profile visit.
 Visiting profile like a bot (too fast) causes the block.
+Use between 10-20

 ---